mf1024/mf1024.github.ioo/_posts/2019-06-22-Create-Pytorch-Datasets-and-Dataloaders.markdown

     ):
 {% endhighlight %}

-To create both of the instances, I encapsulate their creation in single function:
+To create both of the instances, I encapsulate their creation in a single function:

 {% highlight python %}